Paul Vinitsky: Biography

-In April 2013 the second artist album Re*Invincible of Vinitsky is coming out with the totally outstanding polished sound and great collaborations with the vocalists Elizabeth Fields from UK, Jane Maximova from Russia, Fisher from US.
+In April 2013 the second artist album Re*Invincible of Vinitsky came out with collaborations with the vocalists Elizabeth Fields from UK, Jane Maximova from Russia, Fisher from US.
 Vinitsky's vocal production is made together with Andrew StetS from Ukraine.
 Various remixes in trance and progressive house sounds are featured on the album including smashing ones from Adam Kancerski, Arisen Flame, Dejan S., Jay P (more known as house star Reflekt) and more.

-His tracks and remixes were included in many important compilations and tracklisted by huge number of DJs, including such DJs as Armin van Buuren, Paul Oakenfold, Marco V, Matt Darey, Andy Moor, Aly & Fila, Flash Brothers, Sean Tyas, Richard Durand, Marcus Schossow, Ronski Speed, Dj Feel, Sied van Riel and Solar Stone.
+His tracks and remixes were included in many compilations and tracklisted by huge number of DJs, including DJs such as Armin van Buuren, Paul Oakenfold, Marco V, Matt Darey, Andy Moor, Aly & Fila, Flash Brothers, Sean Tyas, Richard Durand, Marcus Schossow, Ronski Speed, Dj Feel, Sied van Riel and Solar Stone.

 Vinitsky is a host of biweekly radioshow 'Trance Dance Show aka #TDS'.
-It is very important on the EDM scene and has dozens of thousands of listeners and podcast subscribers.
+It is very prominent on the EDM scene and has dozens of thousands of listeners and podcast subscribers.
 It is broadcast on more than fifteen FM & internet stations in all continents.
 More than 25,000 people download the show episodes using #TDS podcast.

 Vinitsky is the owner of the record label, Vendace Records, which is supported by all big artists like Armin van Buuren, Paul Oakenfold, Above & Beyond and others.
 Some DJs call the label one of their favorites (Armin van Buuren, Solarstone, Jorn van Deynhoven).
 Vinitsky opens new talents globally on it.
 In 3 years of existence Vendace Records released almost 80 singles, EP's and albums.